keirthana/anbox-cloud-docs/reference/appliance-configuration.md

 (ref-appliance-configuration)=
 # Anbox Cloud Appliance configuration

-The Anbox Cloud Appliance provides various configuration items to customise its behaviour.
+The Anbox Cloud Appliance provides various configuration items to customize its behavior.
 Currently set configuration can be seen by running

     sudo anbox-cloud-appliance config show